 North Pines Campground

 North Pines Campground is located at the confluence of Tenaya Creek and the Merced River in Yosemite Valley.
 Some sites are situated along the bank of the Merced River.
 All sites are among mature conifers offering at least partial if not full shade.
 The campground has 81 campsites.
 Of those, 13 are designed for RVs or trailers.
 The other 68 can accommodate RVs, trailers, and tents.
+From the campground visitors can catch the valley's free shuttle to popular sites such as Yosemite Falls, Yosemite Village, Mirror Lake, and Happy Isles.
+A paved bike/walk trail leads around the valley.

 Not all sites will accommodate the maximum trailer and RV lengths shown below.
 Read vehicle limitations on the reservation site carefully before making a reservation.